2005Emmanuel/ContactForm-API/README.md

 # ContactForm-API
-This is a RESTFUL API  that sends an email notification to the owner of the site after a client has Succesfully filled in the form ..
+This is a RESTFUL API  that sends an email notification to the owner of the site after a client has Succesfully filled in the Contact us form ..

 # Getting Started